Big-Life-Lab/model-parameters/docs/README.md

 The rendered website will be generated in the `docs/dist/` directory.

-## AI Agent Support

-The build process automatically generates an `llms.md` file in the output directory (`docs/dist/llms.md`) that provides a structured overview of the site for AI agents.
-This file contains:

-- The website title from `_quarto.yml`
-- A list of all pages with their titles and HTML links
-- Easy navigation for AI agents to understand the site structure

-This file is regenerated automatically every time you run `quarto render` or `quarto preview`.

 ## Viewing/Editing the Documentation

 After building, you can preview the documentation locally: